 Assembled below are a number of tips and pieces of advice for anyone interested in venturing to Africa for a Safari.
 Many of these tips come from the experts at African Budget Safaris.
-As travellers and guides, they have criss-crossed the African continent, and are sharing their insightful wisdom here.
+As travelers and guides, they have crisscrossed the African continent, and are sharing their insightful wisdom here.

 When should you go on an African Safari?

 Peak season for an African safari is December and January.
 To make sure that you get the safari that you want, and to avoid disappointment, book well in advance.

 When on safari, Take your Time.
 At popular destinations, add an extra night to make sure you get the most out of your trip.
 Areas such as Cape Town, the Garden Route and Kruger National Park have so much to offer, it would be a shame to rush your holiday and miss any of the major highlights.